Trainer, Consultant

 5) How does your work influence your personal development and career?

-Getting inspiration, thinking differently about client needs, opportunity to meet new people, not just top pros in top positions.
+It brings inspiration, a different way of thinking about clients’ needs, and the opportunity to meet new people — not only top professionals in senior positions.

 6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?

-New technologies, more demanding clients and participants, uncertain education finances related to the political and economic situation in Europe - solve them calmly and with balance, not forgetting that our clients are our priority.
+New technologies, more demanding clients and participants, and uncertainty around learning budgets linked to the political and economic situation in Europe.
+We need to address these challenges calmly and thoughtfully, while never forgetting that our clients are our priority.